 No goods shall be landed or placed on any jetty or any premises appurtenant thereto or used in connection therewith without the written authority of the officer in charge.
 Cargo discharged without such authority having been first obtained shall not be deemed to be in the custody of the Department, nor shall the Department be held responsible for any loss or damage that may accrue to any such cargo from any cause whatsoever.

-[Section 14 amended in Gazette 3 Nov 1950 p.
+[Regulation 14 amended in Gazette 3 Nov 1950 p.
 2461; 19 May 1989 p.
 1495.]

 15. Discharging of cargo may be stopped